thebeachinspring/Getting-data-clean/README.md

 Appropriately labels the data set with descriptive activity names.
 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Good luck!

+Details of other files
+The CodeBook details any modifies and updates with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.
+In this case there where no major transformation.